Polycystic ovary syndrome (PCOS) cannot be cured, but the symptoms can be managed.

 The National Institute for Health and Care and Excellence (NICE) has more information about the use of metformin for treating PCOS in women who are not trying to get pregnant, including a summary of the possible benefits and harms.

 Letrozole is sometimes used to stimulate ovulation instead of clomifene.
-This medication can also be used for treating breast cancer.
+This medicine can also be used for treating breast cancer.

 Use of letrozole for fertility treatment is "off-label".
-This means that the medication's manufacturer has not applied for a licence for it to be used to treat PCOS.
+This means that the medicine's manufacturer has not applied for a licence for it to be used to treat PCOS.

 In other words, although letrozole is licensed for treating breast cancer, it does not have a license for treating PCOS.

-Doctors sometimes use an unlicensed medication if they think it's likely to be effective and the benefits of treatment outweigh any associated risks.
+Doctors sometimes use an unlicensed medicine if they think it's likely to be effective and the benefits of treatment outweigh any associated risks.

-If you're unable to get pregnant despite taking oral medications, a different type of medication called gonadotrophins may be recommended.
+If you're unable to get pregnant despite taking oral medicines, a different type of medicine called gonadotrophins may be recommended.

 These are given by injection.
 There's a higher risk that they may overstimulate your ovaries and lead to multiple pregnancies.